closegps_fixed

 Fire Weather Watch

-...FIRE WEATHER WATCH IN EFFECT FROM MONDAY AFTERNOON THROUGH
+...FIRE WEATHER WATCH REMAINS IN EFFECT FROM SATURDAY AFTERNOON

-MONDAY EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR FIRE
+THROUGH SATURDAY EVENING FOR WIND AND LOW RELATIVE HUMIDITY FOR

-* Impacts: Rapid fire spread possible for any new or existing
+* Impacts: Rapid fire spread is possible with any new or ongoing

 fires.